All members of the Northwestern Community who utilize University-owned computers.

 Desktop computers must have their hard disk drives sanitized (data overwritten) with software that completes a three-pass binary wipe.
 A three-pass binary wipe writes zeros, ones and then pseudo-random over existing data.
 This procedure should be completed prior to removing the equipment from the existing environment.

-NUIT recommends products such as DBAN (opensource software/freeware) for erasing hard drives prior to disposal.
+Northwestern IT recommends products such as DBAN (opensource software/freeware) for erasing hard drives prior to disposal.

 Generally, Microsoft licenses its original Windows operating system to the processor and motherboard of the desktop computer.
 So, while it is required that all data be erased using the method above (including the operating system) it is appropriate to pass on the original Microsoft Operating System installer disk with the computer when it is sold or repurposed in another department.